-As TM has evolved into a well-defined discipline, it has become increasingly important to identify the skills and behaviors that differentiate a great TM leader.
-In this article, we describe those factors.
-What we present is likely very different from how a typical HR leader or line executive would describe a good talent manager – and that’s exactly why it works.
+As TM has evolved into a well-defined discipline, it has become increasingly important to identify the skills and behaviors that differentiate HR leaders who build great talent.
+In this article we describe those factors.

 Defining Talent Management

 To provide both context and urgency for our model, we start by outlining the functional boundaries of TM and offer a brief overview of the state of the field.
-The functional boundaries are important since, as a field that emerged only in the last decade, there’s understandable uncertainty about what work constitutes TM.
-We look to the research of the New Talent Management Network (NTMN), the world’s largest organization of TM professionals, to help inform us in both areas.
+The functional boundaries are important since, as the field continues to evolve, there’s understandable uncertainty about what work constitutes TM.

 While there may be many reasons that these practices aren’t working and that executives are unhappy with their company’s talent, only one is under our control.
 As an HR community, we own our capabilities and we need to collectively own improving them.
-The increased demand for great talent in our organizations makes this not only the ideal time to focus on this issue, but perhaps the last time we’ll have an opportunity to.
-It’s doubtful that corporate executives will tolerate much longer a department that is so clearly underperforming its potential.
+The increased demand for great talent in our organizations makes this the ideal time to focus on this issue.

-TM’s recent emergence as a field means that no clear success model has been developed yet.
-Based on our experience as TM consultants and practitioners, interviews with other well-regarded practitioners, and input over the years from executive search leaders, we believe we have identified the factors that differentiate successful TM leaders.
+TM’s relatively recent emergence as a field means that no clear success model has been developed yet.
+Based on our experience as TM consultants and practitioners, interviews with other well-regarded practitioners and input over the years from executive search leaders, we believe we have identified the factors that differentiate the most successful talent-building HR leaders.

 The Core Four

-- Business Junkie: Knows the business and loves business
+- Business Junkie: Knows business and loves business

-- HR Disciple: Has comprehensive, first-hand knowledge of human resource disciplines
+- HR Disciple: Has comprehensive, first-hand experience across human resource disciplines

-- Production Manager: Can build and consistently execute talent production processes
+- Production Manager: Can build and consistently execute a talent production process

 - Talent Authority: Understands the backgrounds, strengths, weaknesses and development needs of top talent